zaber-paul/base/README.rst

   path_expand, introspecting and printing the method name at runtime, copy files, replace dict values in a string similar but less complicated to .format, read a file to a string, write a string to a file
+* hostlist -- a repackaged version of hostlist to accociate it with Parameter parsing

 Source Code
 ----------------------------------------------------------------------

 * https://github.com/cloudmesh/base